heriwr/heriwr.github.io/pages/procedures/dungeon.md

 3. Consequences:

 - Players diligently record any resource losses or acquired conditions arising from their actions (e.g., item usage, fatigue, etc.).
 *The cycle then loops back to step 1.
-Additionally, the Bard may choose to roll on the cavern Events table for further narrative twists, always interpreting the results with common sense and a focus on enhancing the story.
+Additionally, the Bard may choose to roll on the Dungeon Events table for further narrative twists, always interpreting the results with common sense and a focus on enhancing the story.

-## Cavern Events
+## Dungeon Events

-Exploring a cavern is always dangerous, and time must always be weighed against the risk of awakening the location’s denizens, natural hazards, and worse.
+Exploring a Dungeon is always dangerous, and time must always be weighed against the risk of awakening the location’s denizens, natural hazards, and worse.

 **Whenever the party...**

-Spends more than one cavern cycle in a single room or location.
+Spends more than one Dungeon cycle in a single room or location.
 Moves quickly or haphazardly through a room.
 Moves into a new area, level, or zone.
 Creates a loud disturbance.

-**... roll on the cavern Events table.**
+**... roll on the Dungeon Events table.**

-### Cavern Events Table
+### Dungeon Events Table

 1. Encounter: Roll on an encounter table.
 (Possibly hostile.)
 2. Environment: Surroundings shift or escalate.
 Water rises, ceilings collapse, a ritual nears completion, etc.